 The Southern States type EV-2H is a three phase, group operated, vertical break air disconnect switch.
-Poles can be mounted in a horizontal "upright", vertical, or under hung position.
+Poles can be mounted in a horizontal "upright" position.
 The switch may be operated using a manual operator or electrical motor operator.

 The installation procedure for all mounting positions and operating schemes are similar and explained herein.
 A system of pipes, bearing, and adjustable length arms are utilized to open and close the switch from a ground level operator.